MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Discussion

+The systematic hyperparameter optimization further validated the robustness of the proposed architecture.
+The codebook parameter evaluation revealed that all six configurations achieved comparable performance (SSIM range: $0.9228$--$0.9239$), indicating that MCR-VQGAN is not sensitive to codebook size selection.
+The generator loss weight grid search showed robust performance across a broad range of configurations (SSIM range: $0.9207$--$0.9255$), indicating that MCR-VQGAN is relatively insensitive to loss weight choice within this search space.
+The final configuration, $\lambda_\text{rec} = 10$, $\lambda_\text{perc} = 10$, $\lambda_\text{VQ} = 5$, was selected to balance reconstruction fidelity, perceptual quality, and codebook alignment, and demonstrated stable convergence under the full 500-epoch schedule.

-In the comparison study, MCR-VQGAN consistently outperformed established generative models, including cGAN, CycleGAN, WGAN-GP, and standard VQGAN.
-As shown in Table~\ref{tab:comparison} and Fig.~\ref{fig:baseline_comp}, MCR-VQGAN achieved superior performance across all quantitative evaluation metrics and realistic representations, confirming its ability to generate high-fidelity and structurally preserved tau PET images.
-This superior performance is accompanied by increased model capacity, as MCR-VQGAN is the largest model, with approximately 75.0 million parameters and an inference time of 56.6 seconds.
+In our comparative analysis, MCR-VQGAN consistently surpassed established generative models, including cGAN, CycleGAN, WGAN-GP, and standard VQGAN.
+As shown in Table~\ref{tab:comparison} and Fig.~\ref{fig:baseline_comp}, MCR-VQGAN achieved superior performance across all quantitative evaluation metrics and generated high-fidelity and structurally preserved tau PET images.
+In this study, MCR-VQGAN is the largest and most complex model, with approximately 75.0 million parameters and an inference time of 56.6 seconds.
 By comparison, the baseline models ranged from 4.2 to 22.7 million parameters with inference times between 38.7 and 42.4 seconds.
-Despite the substantial difference in parameter count between MCR-VQGAN and the baseline models, the relatively small increase in inference time underscores the computational efficiency of MCR-VQGAN alongside its superior generative performance.
-Among the baseline models, WGAN-GP emerged as the strongest baseline model, which is consistent with its reputation for stable training dynamics and resistance to model collapse in image synthesis~\cite{gulrajani2017improved}.
-The standard VQGAN and cGAN were the next best performing models, with cGAN demonstrating unexpectedly strong performance.
-Although cGAN is relatively simple compared to other models, its architecture is highly effective for the paired image-to-image translation task, which aligns well with and explains its competitive results.
-By contrast, CycleGAN yielded the lowest performance.
+Despite the substantial difference in parameter counts between MCR-VQGAN and the baseline models, the relatively small increase in inference time underscores the computational efficiency of MCR-VQGAN alongside its superior generative performance.
+Among the baseline models, WGAN-GP emerged as the strongest baseline model due to its stable training dynamics and resistance to model collapse in image synthesis~\cite{gulrajani2017improved}.
+In contrast, CycleGAN yielded the lowest performance.
 This outcome is expected given its reliance on unpaired image-to-image translation with cycle-consistency loss, which makes it less suitable for precise pixel-level mapping.